Am I eligible?

 Can I afford to go?

-You remain a University of Manitoba student while on exchange and pay the same tuition fees to the University of Manitoba as you would if you were here.
-The tuition fees for Travel Study/Field Study courses are similar to any other University of Manitoba courses.
+You remain a University of Manitoba student while on exchange and pay the same tuition fees to the University of Manitoba by the same applicable deadline dates as you would if you were here.
+The tuition fees for Travel Study/Filed Study courses are similar to any other University of Manitoba courses.
 You can apply for student aid and other forms of Student Exchange Awards to help cover travel costs associated with studying abroad.
-The International Centre for Students ha more information on financing an exchange.
-The Dean of the Faculty of Arts also provides travel-study awards on a competitive basis.
+The International Centre has more information on financing an exchange.
+You can also apply to the The Dean of Arts International Student Exchange Travel Award.

 Do I need to speak another language?

 A vast majority of the courses are taught in English.
 There are selected courses and programs that are only taught in that country’s official language.
-You may consider developing or enhancing your skill in a second (or third or fourth!) language to gain one of the primary skills of cross-cultural competency: communication.
-The Faculty of Arts offers language courses in French, Spanish, Italian, German, Polish, Russian, Ukrainian, Icelandic, Swedish, Mandarin, Japanese, Sanskrit, Hindi-Urdu, Ojibway, and Cree.
+You may consider developing or enhancing your skill in a second (or third or fourth) language to gain one of the primary skills of cross-cultural competency: communication.
+The Faculty of Arts offers language courses from introductory levels to some intermediate levels in French, Spanish, Italian, German, Polish, Ukrainian, Russian, Icelandic, Mandarin, Japanese, Korean, Hebrew, Arabic, Hungarian, Cree, and Ojibway.